niuers/Learning-From-Data-A-Short-Course/feature_engineering.md

 * The ordinal scale inherits all of the properties of the nominal level, but has important additional properties:
   * Data at the ordinal level can be naturally ordered
-  * This implies that some data values in the column can be considered better than or greater than others
+  * This implies that some data values in the column can be considered better than or greater than others (e.g. grades A,B,C)

 * As with the nominal level, data at the ordinal level is still categorical in nature, even if numbers are used to represent the categories.
   * Median and percentiles